vesoft-inc/nebula-docs/docs-2.0/5.configurations-and-logs/2.log-management/audit-log.md

 ## Audit logs format

 The fields of audit logs are the same for different handlers and formats.
-For example, when the audit logs are stored in the default path `logs/audit/audit.log` and in the format of XML, the fields in the audit logs are described as follows:
+For example, when the audit logs are stored in the default path `/usr/local/nebula/logs/audit/audit.log` and in the format of XML, the fields in the audit logs are described as follows:

+!!! note

+    If the audit log directory is deleted while Nebula Graph is running, the log would not continue to be printed and this operation will not affect the services.
+To recover the logs, you should restart the services.

 ```bash
 <AUDIT_RECORD